Canadian Marketing Code of Ethics & Standards

 Marketers must establish and communicate fair, effective and timely procedures to handle complaints from consumers or businesses, having regard to any legally imposed response time requirements that may exist in particular circumstances.

-Marketers must comply with the applicable Canadian laws on accessibility.
-Marketers should inform themselves and strive to adopt best practices where financially or operational feasible.
+Marketers must comply with all applicable Canadian accessibility laws.
+Marketers should inform themselves and strive to adopt best practices where financially or operationally feasible, and meet the industry standard, including the Web Content Accessibility Guidelines (WCAG) for websites, including mobile web.

-For guidance on the implementation of these principles and the key tenets of PIPEDA, marketers are encouraged to consult the CMA Guides on Privacy Compliance and Opt-Out Consent
+For guidance on the implementation of these principles, marketers are encouraged to consult the CMA Guides on Privacy Compliance and Opt-Out Consent.

 Canadian organizations dealing with the personal information of individuals in other countries must abide by the privacy laws applicable in those jurisdictions.
 With respect to the European Union (EU)' General Data Protection Regulation (GDPR) in effect since May 2018, see CMA's EU GDPR & ePrivacy Guide.